Thlayli/plex-genres-from-tags/README.md

 - copy to styles (true/false - do you want the genre tags to also replace existing styles)
 - verbose mode (true/false - enables extra information while running)
 - lock fields (true/false - do you want the genre/style fields to be locked after updating)
-- path aliases (list of string pairs - in case you're running the script from a different machine with drive mappings e.g. different drive letters.
-All file paths will have these strings replaced.)
+- path aliases (list of string pairs - in case you're running the script from a different machine with different drive letters.
+All file paths will have these strings replaced.) e.g.  [['E:','M:']] will replace the server drive letter E with mapped drive letter M.